Das-Kollektiv/tdme2/README.md

         - Simple HTTP client
             - uses a blocking TCP socket, thus it has a simple blocking API
             - Ready for REST providing all methods, setting content type and body
-            - be able to set GET and POST via unordered map
+            - be able to set GET and POST parameters via unordered map
             - IPV6 ready
     - Operating system abstraction layer
         - file system